 - % Done changed from 10 to 20

 Status update: The XID now gets issued programmatic from gprs_gmm.c:gsm48_tx_gsm_act_pdp_acc() to the right TLLI/SAPI.
 (I am not sure if that is the right place) I also implemented some routines to generate the XID from a prepared LLIST, I also have the parser ready that turns the XID bytestream into an LLIST.
 Before moving on with code that generates the intersection of applicable XIDs I think its best trying to issue some compression parameters.
 Implementing the message format described in ETSI TS 144 065, Figure 10 should not be that hard.

-#12 Updated by dexter almost 3 years ago
+#12 Updated by dexter over 3 years ago

 Status update: Made some progress with the SNDCP-XID today.
 We now have encoding functions for the ROHC header compression parameters and an encoding function that warps the encoded parameters in an protocol control information compression field.
 The resulting bytestream has to be wrapped together with some header data (version etc...) into the final field that is finally sent out as a regular SNDCP parameter field.

-#13 Updated by dexter almost 3 years ago
+#13 Updated by dexter over 3 years ago